Teatro della Concordia (Monte Castello di Vibio, Italy): History

 Due to a post-war (WW II) deteriorated condition, the building was closed in 1951.
 Thirty years later, in 1981, the municipality of Monte Castello di Vibio purchased the theatre and restored it under the direction of the architects Paolo Leonelli and Mario Struzzi.
 The Teatro della Concordia was reopened in 1993.
 In the same year the association Società del Teatro della Concordia was founded.

 In 1997 the Teatro della Concordia started a partnership with the Teatro Farnese of Parma.
 In 2008 the exhibition area Sala Espositiva Nello Latini was opened in the basement of the Teatro della Concordia on the occasion of its 200 Year Jubilee.
-Edoardo Brenci, the president of the Società del Teatro della Concordia, organizes every year series of events with stage productions, concerts, expositions, and other events.
+Edoardo Brenci, the president of the Società del Teatro della Concordia, organizes every year series of events with stage productions, concerts, expositions and other events.

 Performances

-Among the known artists who have given performances at the Teatro della Concordia are, inter alia, the Italian actress Gina Lollobrigida, as well as the Austrian classical guitarist Johanna Beisteiner.
+Among the known artists who have given performances at the Teatro della Concordia are, inter alia, the Italian actress Gina Lollobrigida, as well as the Austrian musician Johanna Beisteiner.